Recycling Resources in the Copper River Watershed

 Fishing Net/Web Recycling

-Drop-off sites are available year round at Redden Marine on Harbor Loop Road (South Fill) and at the City Baler Facility located at 1 mi.
+Drop-off sites are available year round behind the Harbormasters Office on Harbor Loop Road (South Fill) and at the City Baler Facility located at 1 mi.
 Whitshed Road.

 How should I prepare my old net for recycling?